MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/AnalyticalAccounting.md

     accounts after the individual transactions have been posted from these modules.

 3. Mark the Allow Deletion of Transaction Dimensions option to delete  transaction dimensions that exist in posted transactions from the Transaction Dimension Maintenance window.
 Refer to *Defining transaction dimensions* for more information about deleting a transaction dimension.

-*You can restrict users’ ability to delete a transaction dimension.
-To do this, open the Security Setup window (Administration \>\>Setup \>\> System
+    > [!TIP]
-\>\> Security) and deny access as necessary, to the Transaction Dimension Maintenance window.*
+    > You can restrict users’ ability to delete a transaction dimension.
+To do this, open the Security Setup window (Administration \>\>Setup \>\> System \>\> Security) and deny access as necessary, to the Transaction Dimension Maintenance window.

 1. Mark the Show Inactive Trx Dim in Acct Class Maint window option to view the transaction dimensions that have been set to inactive in the Accounting